Page not available in Swedish.

 Site 2-4: Koberg, Holmgärdet and Haraldsmåla

-Autocameras (standard trail cameras) are used at these four sites to monitor animal use of the at-grade fauna passages and its nearest surroundings.
+Autocameras (standard trail cameras) were used during 2021-2022 at these four sites to monitor animal use of the at-grade fauna passages and its nearest surroundings.
 Data are retrieved from monitoring studies conducted within the respective investment project.

 A moose detected by the autocameras at Koberg.
 Photo: Swedish Transport Administration.